A Letter from Matt Smith, Chairman of Royalty Flow

 As operators of the online exchange for music royalties, we believe that these assets, with a strong track record of royalty income, are undervalued right now—and present an opportunity for investors like you.

-I’m going to explain why we believe media royalties are undervalued today.
-I’ll share how you can be one of the first investors in this exciting new opportunity.
 And of course, I’ll tell you all about the first asset that Royalty Flow will buy.

 Let's start there…